dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_ROS_Sample/README.md

 ~~~bash
 rosrun dji_ros dji_ros_wp_client
 ~~~

+The server node handles the communication between onboard device and N1.
+It processes the data broadcasted from N1, reorganized and published the received stream into different topics.
+The server node also holds `srv` and `action`, which can be used by other nodes to control the movement and action of M100.
+Also, the activation procedure is processed in the server node when start running.

+The client node is a sample node communicating with server node, which allows user to run several funcions to control the drone.

+The wp_client is a special client node for navigation purpose, where user can ask the drone fly into a certain position or fly throught a given waypoint lists.

 You can now try the different functions shown in the menu of the client node.